DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/DEVELOPMENT_MAINTENANCE.md

 This will deploy the following apps for testing:

 - Istio and Istio operator
-- Authservice, Jaeger, Kiali and Monitoring (including Grafana) and optionally Keycloak, all with SSO enabled
+- Authservice, Jaeger, Kiali, Monitoring (including Grafana) and optionally Keycloak, all with SSO enabled

 ## Validation/Testing Steps